Mobile phone versionWhat is this?

 If you don't like a particular advert on this site

-We have some control over the advertisements that Google selects for this site.
-If you do not like a particular advert, let us know, and we can remove it.
+We have a little bit of control over the advertisements that Google selects for this site.
+If you don't like a particular advert, let us know, and we can probably prevent it from appearing again.